Chidinma-Polycarp/LITA-DB/README.md

 ### PROJECT OVERVIEW
 ---
-  I used different data sets gotten from the Incubator Hub and Kaggle to create different dashboards on excel and also imported the data to SQL where I ran some querries in other to fully understand the data.
+  I used different data sets gotten from the Incubator Hub and Kaggle to create different dashboards on excel and also imported the data to SQL where I ran some querries in order to fully understand the data.

 ### DATA SOURCES
 ---